 A file duplicate scanning tool for Linux, Windows, Mac OS X, and most UNIX-like platforms that offers a wide variety of actions to take on duplicate file sets and filters to control how those duplicate sets are found and arranged.
 Forked from fdupes and receiving a lengthy blog post about its growth during development, jdupes is one of the quickest and most versatile duplicate file finders in existence.

-This one always turns heads when I say what it does: it’s a FUSE filesystem that allows the use of Windows registry files as if they are an ordinary filesystem full of text and binary files.
+This one always turns heads and cranks necks when I explain what it does: it’s a FUSE filesystem that allows the use of Windows registry files as if they are an ordinary filesystem full of text and binary files.
 With winregfs, scripts that need to work on Windows registry hive files become effortless.
 Other tools exist to work with Windows registries under Linux such as reged (part of chntpw which winregfs is actually based on) but none of them are easy to incorporate into a shell script.
 I use winregfs to extract the Windows version and edition, set driver services from System startup to Boot startup (echo 0 > HKLM\ControlSet001\services\[service]\Start.dw), copy user settings from one hive to another, and much more.
 It is still buggy and certain types of data will cause it to crash, but for the vast majority of registry data I have to work with it is generally stable and does what it was designed to do very well.

 It’s easier to delete malicious software infections on Windows machines from a live Linux CD than from within the infected Windows installation.
 That’s why I originally created the Tritech Service System: my live CD distribution of choice went without updates for several years and became useless, so I had to find another one or make my own.
 The history of TSS is complex but the end result is an extremely compact yet modern live Linux CD, USB, or network boot system that runs entirely in RAM and doesn’t require access to the original boot device to be useful.
 TSS consists of two parts: a publicly available release which boots to a text-mode prompt and can be used to mount and work with offline Windows systems, and a set of proprietary packages which I keep to myself that take TSS from a general-purpose live Linux to an advanced diagnostic and repair tool that integrates with my work order management system at my computer service business: Tritech Computer Solutions.
 If you are fluent with working on a Linux command line and you don’t mind not having manual pages, you’ll probably be comfortable playing with TSS.